-My name is Puck, and I am the Founder of Gooru, Inc. I hope those of you in rural Pennsylvania, and elsewhere, are staying well during this COVID-19 mess.
+My name is Puck, and I am the Founder of Gooru, Inc. To families from Boston to Bethlehem to Beverly Hills, I hope you are staying well during this COVID-19 mess.
 Given the state of the world, it’s as important as ever to ensure babies and young children are safely getting out for walks and seeing the world around them.
-I’d like to tell you a little bit about how I came up with the Gooru Stroller Mirror, and how I used it with my two ch, Lawson and Ilsa.
+I’d like to tell you a little bit about how I came up with the Gooru Stroller Mirror, and how I used it with my two children, Lawson and Ilsa.

 Like parents everywhere, I wanted to provide the best opportunities for my kids, even if I wasn’t always available for them directly.
 When I studied child brain development, I read over and over how nothing matters more to a child’s later predicted intelligence than eye-to-eye communication during the first three years of life.
-I generally like being around intelligent people, so when I was around my babies, I did my best to engage.
+My family values intelligence, so when I was around my babies, I did my best to engage.

 When the babies could sit up on their own, we transferred them from a backward-facing stroller to a forward-facing stroller.
 Initially, I tried many methods to communicate with them in the forward-facing stroller: I’d yell, strenuously peek around the side, peer through the transparent canopy (at the back of their head), all with little connection, much awkwardness, and no eye-to-eye contact.
 When I sought to buy a Stroller Mirror and realized no Stroller Mirrors were available for sale, I started prototyping.
 I wanted a stylish mirror that went on and off easily, stayed in place during runs, and had the perfect convex to enable face-to-face parent/child communication during stroller time.